 Of course, a new series of umbrella paintings...they are so fun to do and very popular.

-These seven paintings are in the style of Frank Baggett, a talented Tennessee artist, mentor and friend.
+These six paintings are in the style of Frank Baggett, a talented Tennessee artist, mentor and friend.
 He so graciously gives his students permission to apply his style and techniques, as well as exhibit and sell their creations.

 Oh, Tuscany!
 It is such a wondrous place and I have finally begun to studio paint from the photographs we took.